 Any amendment or addendum to the agreement requires the written form and the execution of both

 The waiver of any right under the agreement by either party shall not be construed as a continuing waiver

-The Buyer acknowledges and agrees that the present General Conditions are an integrating part of the agreement.
+The Buyer acknowledges and agrees that the present General Conditions are an integrating part of the

-EDITION: 24th of February 2021
+EDITION: 25th of June 2021